bcgov/NRPTI/angular/projects/common/src/app/search-filter-template/readme.md

 `advancedFilters` Is a boolean value that indicates whether or not the advanced filter panel will display.
 Defaults to `false`.

+`advancedFilterTitle` Is a text string for a title label on your advanced filter panel.
+Defaults to `null`.

 `advancedFilterText` Is a text string that will include a description or summary at the top of the advanced filters panel.
 Defaults to `null`.

+`attachPanelToDiv` allows you to specify a div tag on your host component where the advanced filters panel will be moved to.

 `showAdvancedFilters` Is a boolean value that indicates whether or not the advanced filter panel will be open by default.
 Defaults to `false`.